Is travelling by bus in Laos a good or bad choice?

 Basic requirements for getting into Laos by bus or other means

 To travel by bus into Laos is like any other means of travel.
 You must carry a valid passport for the border crossing and in some cases you need a valid visa as not all crossings can issue visas on arrival.
 Your passport must have at least six month of remaining validity and at least one whole blank page for your visa.

-If you plan to travel by bus using International Bus Services from Thailand crossing the Friendship Bridge to Vientiane, please note that the International Buses from Nong Khai, Udon Thani, Kohn Khaen, and Nakhon Ratchasima usually don't wait long at the border.
+If you plan to travel by bus using International Bus Services from Thailand crossing the Friendship Bridge to Vientiane, please note that the International Buses from Nong Khai, Udon Thani, and Kohn Khaen usually don't wait long at the border.
 So... if you plan to get the visa at the border, ask the bus staff to make sure they will wait before buying your ticket, otherwise get your visa before hand.

 Laos has no train system, apart from the cross-border train from Nong Khai, Thailand to Tha Naleng station in Vientiane, so buses are the main form of public transportation.